jetstack/navigator/docs/cassandra/multi-az.md

 This information can then be used with the [`NetworkTopologyStrategy`](http://cassandra.apache.org/doc/latest/architecture/dynamo.html#network-topology-strategy) keyspace replica placement strategy.
+If these are not specified, Navigator will select an appropriate name for each: `datacenter` defaults to a static value, and `rack` defaults to the nodePool's name.

-As an example, the nodePool section of a CassandraCluster spec for deploying into GKE in europe-west1:
+As an example, the nodePool section of a CassandraCluster spec for deploying into GKE in europe-west1 with rack awareness enabled:

 ```yaml
   nodePools: